-The Patron Pineapple recipe is unbelievably simple.
-It shows off the tasty combination that is pineapple and tequila and you need just a few common ingredients to mix it up.
-Once you realize the wonders of this mix, you can build on it and there are more tequila-pineapple recipes below to get you started on that adventure.
+The Patron pineapple cocktail recipe is unbelievably simple.
+It shows off the tasty combination of pineapple and tequila and you need just a few common ingredients to mix it up.
+Once you realize the wonders of this mix, you can build on it and enjoy more tequila-pineapple drinks.

-As you might gather from the drink's name, this one features Patron Tequila, which is a very nice tequila to mix with fruit.
+As you might gather from the drink's name, it features Patron Tequila, which is a very nice tequila to mix with fruit.
 The orange liqueur and lime juice are included for balance and should be staples in your bar.
-You might also consider adding a couple dashes of orange bitters for a nice finishing touch.
+You can also add a couple of dashes of orange bitters for a nice finishing touch.

 Pour the liquors over ice in a highball or old-fashioned glass.